m4ttsch/omscs-notes-notes/operating-systems/inter-process-communication.md

 The programmer has an option to provide the virtual addresses to which the segment should be mapped, using the `addr` argument.
 If `NULL` is passed, the operating system will choose some suitable addresses.

-The returned virtual memory address can be interpreted in various ways, so it is the programmer’s responsibility to cast the address to that memory region to the appropriate type.
+The returned virtual memory address can be interpreted in various ways, so it is the programmer's responsibility to cast the address to that memory region to the appropriate type.

 To detach a segment, we can use